codingXpert/Mongo-DB-Notes/readme.md

 * we can use only ({1,1,1.....}) to include or ({0,0,0.....}) to exclude at a time.

-* i.e, we can do only inclusion or exclusion at a time at a time like this
+* i.e, we can do only inclusion or exclusion time at a time like this
 ![Screenshot 2023-12-04 232557](https://github.com/codingXpert/Mongo-DB-Notes/assets/101451924/2789517b-ad06-4475-aa5e-f836d576af45)